awsdocs/application-auto-scaling-user-guide/doc_source/services-that-can-integrate-dynamodb.md

 + [Managing throughput capacity with DynamoDB Auto Scaling](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html) in the *Amazon DynamoDB Developer Guide*

 **Tip**
-We also provide a tutorial for scheduled scaling in [Getting started using the AWS CLI](get-started-exercise.md)\.
+We also provide a tutorial for scheduled scaling in [Tutorial: Getting started with scheduled scaling using the AWS CLI](get-started-exercise.md)\.
 In this tutorial, you learn the basic steps to configure scaling so your DynamoDB table scales at scheduled times\.

 ## Service\-linked role created for DynamoDB<a name="integrate-service-linked-role-dynamodb"></a>